nickgoberville/nickgoberville/README.md

 ### Welcome 👋

-I am a PhD Candidate from Western Michigan University.
-I am currently researching methods for improving automated vehicle perception in adverse weather conditions.
-I am also working on commercializing the technology solutions I have developed during my PhD to the automotive industry with my startup, Revision Autonomy.

-- 🔭 I’m currently working on my dissertation...
+Thanks for checking out my profile.
+I work on automated vehicle research.
+Let me know if you're using any of my code or looking to chat!

-- 📫 How to reach me: nicholas.a.goberville@wmich.edu
+- 📫 How to reach me: nickgoberville21@gmail.com